wuxiao2023/Plant-Stem-Cell-Informatics/README.md

 - data: Data files on which jar package execution depends.
 The data file and jar package must be in the same directory.
 - tools: Blast and hmmsearch tools for jar package execution dependencies.
     1. hmmer: The compilation package of hmmer downloaded on Mac.
-    2. hmmer-linux: The compilation package of hmmer downloaded on linux.
+    2. hmmer-linux: The compilation package of hmmer downloaded on Linux.
-    3. hmmer-windows: The compilation package of hmmer downloaded on windows.
+    3. hmmer-windows: The compilation package of hmmer downloaded on Windows.
-    4. ncbi-blast-linux: The compilation package of blast downloaded on Mac.
+    4. ncbi-blast-linux: The compilation package of blast downloaded on Linux(x86).
+    5. ncbi-blast-linux-arm: The compilation package of blast downloaded on Linux(arm).
-    5. ncbi-blast-macosx: The compilation package of blast downloaded on linux.
+    6. ncbi-blast-macosx: The compilation package of blast downloaded on Mac.
-    6. ncbi-blast-win: The compilation package of blast downloaded on windows.
+    7. ncbi-blast-win: The compilation package of blast downloaded on Windows.
 - psci.jar: Main program, jar execution file

 # Preparing the input file